NicolasK0/Temperature-Processing-Project/README.md

 # Temperature_Project
 Temperature_project that allow user to perform several functions with a data set of temperatures

-This project displays a menu dashboard, where a user can repeatedly select one of the seven menu options It also creates an array of sensors with their components, as well as an active sensor array.
+This project displays a menu dashboard, where a user can repeatedly select one of the seven menu options.
+It also creates an array of sensors with their components, as well as an active sensor array.
 Additionally, a recursive_sort method will sort the lists of the user's choice Define print_filter() prints the list of sensors, and note which ones are currently active.